petrkruntorad/bachelors-thesis-kruntorad/README.md

 # Bachelor's thesis - Petr Kruntorád

 This repository contains a bachelor's thesis focused on remote measuring of temperatures with the usage of Raspberry Pi.
-Web administration is using template AdminLTE with Symfony used for backend.
+Web administration is using template AdminLTE with Symfony framework used for backend.

 Used technologies:
 - Symfony 5.3.15